 What is the HIPAA Security Rule?

-The HIPAA Security rule ensures that it sets the minimum standards required for covered entities to manage electronic PHI.
-Conversely, to ensure the confidentiality, integrity, and security of electronically protected health information the security rules require appropriate administrative, physical, and technical safeguards.
+The HIPAA Security rule ensures that it sets the minimum standards for covered entities to manage electronic PHI.
+Conversely, to ensure the confidentiality, integrity, and security of electronically protected health information, the security rules require appropriate administrative, physical, and technical safeguards.

 How does the HIPAA security rule protect your data?

-The security rules adhere to certain administrative process controls to ensure and verify their compliance.
+The security rules adhere to certain administrative process controls to verify compliance.

 Security management process: Covered entities should prevent the data and correct security violations by their established policies and procedures.
 In like manner, the security management process accesses the overall risk in your current processes or when you implement new policies.

-Assigned security responsibility: Responsible for the development and implementation of the HIPAA security rule.
+Assigned security responsibility: Responsible for developing and implementing the HIPAA security rule.

 HIPAA determines the level of safeguards: